Ask Me How I Am

-"Ask Me How I Am" was the fifth single released by Irish indie rock band Snow Patrol, and the first to come from their second album, When It's All Over We Still Have to Clear Up.
-It was released on 20 November 2000 under the Jeepster record label and reached number 96 on the UK Singles Chart.
-The News Letter described the song's beat as funky.
+"Ask Me How I Am" is a song by Northern Irish–Scottish alternative rock band Snow Patrol, released through Jeepster Records on 20 November 2000 as the lead single of their second album, When It's All Over We Still Have to Clear Up (2001).
+The song reached number 96 on the UK Singles Chart and the News Letter described the song's beat as funky.

 Music video

 The music video for the song was warmly received by Hot Press, who called it "top-class".
 Reviewer Rory Cobbe wrote that the video was "clever" and the twist at the end "lovely".
 It further wrote that it was proof that a good idea can beat a "million pounds' worth of effects".